 Review of draft contract of Sale

-Parslows conveyancers will review the description of the property given in the draft contract of sale by the Vendor’s lawyer to ensure that it corresponds with the information provided in the Public Registry.
-We will check to ensure that all rights either over or for the benefit of the property are adequately set out in the draft contract of sale.
+Parslows Jersey conveyancers will review the description of the property, given in the draft contract of sale by the Vendor’s lawyer, to ensure that it corresponds with the information provided in the Public Registry.
+We will check to ensure that all rights either over, or for the benefit of, the property are adequately set out in the draft contract of sale.

 Review of the declaration of co-ownership and associated records